krzyzanowskim/ObjectivePGP/README.md

 ###CocoaPods

-	pod 'ObjectivePGP', :git => 'https://github.com/krzyzanowskim/ObjectivePGP.git', :branch => :master
+	pod 'ObjectivePGP'

 ##Contribution

 You are welcome to contribute.
 Current version can be found on branch `master`.
-I started work on new version on branch `ObjectivePGP2` - however it is not finished, not even sure if it should be done this way.
-It is more Work In Progress with new approach.

 If you want fix the bug, please create Pull Request against `master` branch.
-If you want to work on future version, look at `ObjectivePGP2` branch.

 ##The licence

-It is open source and covered by a standard 2-clause BSD license.
+Free for non-commercial use, covered by a standard 2-clause BSD license.
 That means you have to mention Marcin Krzyżanowski as the original author of this code and reproduce the LICENSE text inside your app.

-You can purchase a Non-Attribution-License for 75 Euros for not having to include the LICENSE text.
-I also accept sponsorship for specific enhancements which you might need.
+You can purchase commercial and non-attribution-license for not having to include the LICENSE text.

 Please contact me via email for inquiries.

 ##Usage